We made it! All the way through the Whole30. I’m so proud of us LOL!

 - Hard-boiled eggs

 - Slice olives and cucumbers

-For my lunches, I measured out 6 ounces of chicken for each meal and cut it into bite sized pieces, added two sliced eggs, about a tablespoon of olives, one cup of spinach, and then divided the cucumber between the six containers (I forgot about the bell peppers, otherwise I would have added those!)
+For my lunches, I measured out 6 ounces of chicken for each meal and cut it into bite-sized pieces, added two sliced eggs, about a tablespoon of olives, and one cup of spinach, and then divided the cucumber between the six containers (I forgot about the bell peppers; otherwise I would have added those!)

 - Roasted Sweet Potatoes

 I went ahead and cooked the hamburgers for dinners – or at least, I started to, but it ended up taking more beef than I had thawed out (since, you know, I didn’t think to do the math).
 So I made most of the hamburgers since they’re pretty easy to reheat.